(Last updated on January 18th, 2023)

 In fact, some of these street-legal bikes have speed caps to help you be safe.
 The slowest bike on this list is the Harley-Davidson VROD, which may seem a little slower by today’s standards, but it stands on its two feet (or wheels) as an amazing race bike for its time.

-0 – 60
+Acceleration: 0 – 60

 Along with top speed comes acceleration.
 A bike’s top speed is only as good as how fast it can get there.
 If it takes too long to reach its max, you aren’t going to win the race.
 It’s amazing how fast these bikes can overcome the forces of being at rest and accelerating.
 The Suzuki Hayabusa is the fastest by far.
 This is a combination of factors, including engine size, bike size and weight, and the rider, too.

-Is It Street Legal?
+Is it Street Legal?

 Another factor you might want to consider when you purchase a bike is if it is street-legal or not.
 There’s a whole continuum here.
 On one end, you have bikes like the Kawasaki Ninja that aren’t street-legal.
 They are only for racing, but they are exceptionally good at it.
 On the other hand, they’re also more expensive, so you’ll only want one of these if you’re a really serious racer.